MartianTribe/ReadModifyWrite_C-Logging/C_Sharp_Logging_Tips.md

 Logging is the powerful bridge between being a vital tool for unit testing and debugging in production and a data rich repository of the real world use of your application.
 Logs can also provide a layer of support and communication with system administrators and even users.

-This article will show you how to take your C# logging to the next level whether it is logging to the console, a file or across multiple server and to review the concept of logging as a vital part of your application's post production support.
+This article will show you how to take your C# logging to the next level whether it is logging to the console, a file or database for debugging and post-production support.

 ## Getting Started